Top 10 Georgia High School Football Teams in Class 5A

 2. Thomas County Central

 Perhaps the most talented Georgia high school football team from top to bottom is Thomas County Central.
-The Eagles may have lost the fewest major pieces from a year ago, but that doesn’t mean they can go through 2025 on cruise control.
+The Yellow Jackets may have lost the fewest major pieces from a year ago, but that doesn’t mean they can go through 2025 on cruise control.

 While Justin Rogers has built a program that will have the talent to challenge for a championship, they’ll first have to make it out of Region 2-5A, which I think is the toughest region in the state.